vinefeeder/VineFeeder/README.md

 You can install the necessary VineFeeder packages with bash or a Window's Terminal.
 Make sure to install python modules to the same python environment (env) as Devine
 First be sure to follow Devine's install and set-up procedure and ensure it all works correctly to your liking.

 **If you have installed Devine by any other way than via a 'pip install devine' then remove it and re-install using the correct method before running VineFeeder!
-The re-install should pick-up the last configuration. if not re-configure evine.
+The re-install should pick-up the last configuration. if not re-configure Devine.
 Make absolutely sure devine can be called from any folder on your system.**

 Then, for VineFeeder,